 A simple checklist that helps narrow the field:

-2. Decide where the miner will live (home, garage, warehouse) and set a realistic noise/cooling requirement (air vs. hydro).
+- Decide where the miner will operate (home, garage, warehouse) and define noise/cooling requirements (air vs. hydro).

-3. Pick the algorithm/coins you actually want to mine (SHA-256 for BTC vs. other algorithms for altcoins).
+- Choose the algorithm and coin(s) you intend to mine (SHA-256 for BTC vs. other algorithms for altcoins).

-4. Compare models by efficiency first (J/TH or J/MH), then by hashrate, then by total cost (machine + power + cooling).
+- Compare efficiency first (J/TH or J/MH), then consider hashrate, and finally review total expected cost (machine + power + cooling).

-Example matching: For home mining, lower-noise and manageable power draw often matter more than raw hashrate; for industrial or hosted setups, higher draw hydro-cooled units can be practical if you have the electrical and cooling capacity.
+Example matching: for home mining, lower noise and manageable power draw often matter more than raw hashrate; for industrial or hosted setups, higher-draw hydro-cooled units can be workable if you have adequate electrical capacity and thermal management.

 Read next: Top 7 Best Bitcoin Mining Pools